J.D. Davis Preview, Player Props: Giants vs. Braves

 J.D.
 Davis At The Plate

-- Davis leads San Francisco with 92 hits and a team-best slugging percentage of .407.
+- Davis leads San Francisco in slugging percentage (.412) thanks to 32 extra-base hits.

-- Davis has reached base via a hit in 62 games this year (of 111 played), and had multiple hits in 26 of those games.

-- Davis has driven home a run in 33 games this season (29.7%), including more than one RBI in 10.8% of his games and producing three or more of his team's runs on seven occasions..
+- Davis has picked up an RBI in 30.4% of his games this season, with more than one RBI in 10.7% of his games.
+He has also produced three or more runs in seven contests.

-- He has scored in 39 games this season (35.1%), including multiple runs in six games.
+- He has scored in 40 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.